numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 We propose to clean up NumPy's Python API for the NumPy 2.0 release.
-This includes a more clearly defined split between what is public and what is private, reducing the size of the main namespace by removing many aliases and other functionality which has better alternatives.
+This includes a more clearly defined split between what is public and what is private, reducing the size of the main namespace by removing aliases and functions that have better alternatives.

 Motivation and Scope
 --------------------

-NumPy has a very large, and not very well-defined, API surface:
+NumPy has a large API surface that evolved organically over many
+years:

 .. code:: python